clojusc/clj-blogger/README.md

 The code layout does not match the Blogger REST API URLs.
+This would be a bit awkward for a library with so few functions and a comparatively large number of differing URLs.
+For example, see:

+* `/blogs/blogId/posts/postId/comments` and
+   `/blogs/blogId/comments`; or
+* `/users/userId/blogs`, `/users/userId/blogs/blogId/posts`, and
+  `/blogs/blogId/posts`).

-This would be a bit awkward for a library with so few functions and a comparatively large number of differing URLs (e.g., `/blogs/blogId/posts/postId/comments`, and `/blogs/blogId/comments`; `/users/userId/blogs`, `/users/userId/blogs/blogId/posts`, and `/blogs/blogId/posts`).
-Instead, we have opted for a relatively flat namespace organization and have relied upon code comments and sections to remove any ambiguity as to function and purpose.
+Instead, we have opted for a relatively flat namespace organization and have relied upon code comments and divided "sections" within namespaces to remove any ambiguity as to function and purpose.

 Also, we opted simply for singular nouns for all of our namespaces, again, just to keep things simple (allowing us to neatly avoid difficulties both semantic and taxonomic).
-Were API functionality could easily have gone in one namespace, but where we opted for another, we have left a "trail" (code comment) for the user, letting them know where to go to get what they're looking for (ah, the sharp corners of REST ...).
+Where API functionality could easily have gone in one namespace, but where we opted for another , we have left a "trail" (code comment) for the user, letting them know where to go to get what they're looking for (ah, the sharp corners of REST ...).

 ## Client